MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/autodesk-recap-photo.md

-# Use Autodesk Recap Photo to create 3D models for mixed reality using photogrammetry
+# Use Autodesk Recap Photo to create 3D models for Dynamics 365 mixed-reality applications using photogrammetry

 This tutorial will walk you through the process of using Autodesk’s Recap Photo photogrammetry software to create 3D models that can be used with Microsoft Dynamics 365 Mixed Reality applications.